Chevrolet Trailblazer owners have reported 9 problems related to hatchback/liftgate (under the structure category).

 See all problems of the 2003 Chevrolet Trailblazer.

-The vehicle is a 2002 Chevrolet Trailblazer.
-The vehicle's vehicle identification number (VIN) was 1GNDS13S32_.
 Rear window of our 2002 chevy Trailblazer exploded in my garage.
 There was no prior damage to the window and the failure was without warning.
 Vehicle was parked in garage night before and garage door shut with no incident.
 Upon entering garage next morning, shattered glass was found all over the floor and rear window blown out.
-The failure date was 01/03/2005.

 See all problems of the 2002 Chevrolet Trailblazer.